 What are the best dive sites in Papua New Guinea?

 Kimbe Bay - This incredible dive site in Papua New Guinea is filled with incredibly healthy reefs and diverse life.
 Ranked among the world's most beautiful reefs by National Geographic Society.
 It is clear that your dive trip here will not fail to impress.
 Within Kimbe Bay you can see a Japanese Zero fighter plane, incredible large fan corals and barrel sponges.
 You will often see pelagic sharks and barracuda but it is also a dive trip option for mammals such as pilot whales, dolphin orcas and sperm whales.

-Milne Bay This bay sits on the East coast on the islands of Papua New Guinea.
+Milne Bay - This bay sits on the East coast on the islands of Papua New Guinea.
 You can enjoy both macro and large species here.
-In less than 20 ft of water you can enjoy forgfish, cuttlefish, mandarin fish and nudibranches.
+In less than 20 ft of water, you can enjoy frogfish, cuttlefish, mandarin fish and nudibranchs.
 Even the incredible species of scorpionfish: Rhinopia.
 Dive trips in Milne Bay include underwater isolated pinnacles, sloping coral reefs and impressive walls encrusted with corals amongst the soft corals.
 There's so much on offer here that all of these sights can be seen through one dive.

-Experience Level for diving in Papua New Guinea
+What's the recommended experience level for diving in Papua New Guinea?

 There is a great level of diving at Papua New Guinea for advanced or intermediate divers.
 The photography opportunities here are incredible so learn to dive in Papua New Guinea whilst taking photographs by qualifying in underwater photography skills through a course.